turulomio/devicesinlan/README.md

 Install in Windows as a standalone application
 ==============================================
-You need to download devicesinlan-X.X.X.exe from github release
+You need to download devicesinlan-X.X.X.exe to use console script or devicesinlan_gui-X.X.X.exe to use gui app, from github release

-Just execute it
+Just execute it.
+It's an standalone application, it took some time to launch due to it uncompress code first ;)

 Authors
 =======